Kong/kongponents/docs/components/modal.md

 ### proceed

 Emitted when action button is clicked.
-Doesn't pass any payload.

 ### cancel

 Emitted when cancel button or close icon (when not hidden) is clicked.
-Doesn't pass any payload.

 <script setup lang="ts">
 import { ref } from 'vue'